 Calathea makoyana

-Calathea makoyana is a colourful, tropical foliage plant with a bushy habit.
-This stylish Calathea has broad, oval leaves.
-The green leaves have a fun pattern of contrasting stripes and oblong blotches.
-Even the undersides of the leaves are adorned with this pattern, but then in a cool pink/reddish colour.
-As a typical Calathea, C. makoyana too earns its nickname as ‘living plant’ because it closes or rises its leaves at night and uncurls or lowers them again in the morning.
-With all its colours and patterns, this crazy night habit gives an even more significant effect.
-Calathea makoyana is native to tropical areas of South America, where it grows as an evergreen perennial in the shady, damp understories of rainforests.
-It makes for a stylish and easy houseplant.
-Calathea makoyana is commonly known as Goeppertia makoyana, Cathedral windows or Peacock plant, because of its typical leaf pattern.
-Evanthia has Calathea makoyana starting material available all year round, as tissue culture young plants.
+Calathea makoyana is a colorful, tropical foliage plant with a bushy growth habit.
+This Calathea has broad, oval leaves.
+The green leaves feature a beautiful pattern of contrasting stripes and elongated spots.
+The underside of the leaves is also decorated with this pattern, but in a cool pink/reddish color.
+As a typical Calathea, C. makoyana also earns the nickname 'living plant', because it closes or raises its leaves at night and unfurls or lowers them again in the morning.
+All the colors and patterns of C. makoyana give this nocturnal habit an extra special effect.
+Calathea makoyana is originally an evergreen perennial from tropical regions of South America, where it grows in the shaded, moist underlayers of rainforests.
+It is a stylish and easy houseplant.
+Calathea makoyana is commonly known as the Peacock Plant, due to its typical leaf pattern.
+Other internationally used names for Calathea makoyana include: Goeppertia makoyana; Cathedral windows; Peacock plant.
+Evanthia has Calathea makoyana starting material available year-round, as young plants from tissue culture.
 Ask our team for the Calathea cultivation manual for commercial production.
-Check out all Calatheas in the Evanthia range.
+View all Calatheas in the Evanthia range.

 Properties